 Taking time to enjoy the precious things that kids do breaks through the tension and reminds us to laugh.
 Stop to give a hug…just because.
 Breathe deep and reach for joy.

-Remembering joy turns to our focus to gratitude.
+Remembering joy turns to our focus to gratitude in parenting.

 Joy and gratitude soothe like a cool balm, calming stress.
 Perspective shifts and Mom-i-tude brightens.
 Let go of the grit of frustration scraping across your last nerve.